• logo

 Our training institute has been tested by and registered with the CRKBO (Central Register for Short Vocational Education).

-After successfully completing the national exams at Cito and ExTH, you will obtain the recognized diploma:
+After successfully completing the ExTH national exams, you will obtain the recognized certificate:

 Our courses and diplomas are widely recognized and highly regarded by various government services, as well as by a wide range of international organizations outside the government.
 Whether you already work for such an organization or are pursuing a position with one of these employers, our training courses are a valuable addition to your CV.